Need more information on our Club? e-mail: clubinfo@SJFlipperDippers.com

 Start the journey of a lifetime with the PADI Open Water Diver course.
 It will change you forever.

-YMCA Scuba YMCA Scuba NOTICE: YMCA of the USA discontinued the scuba certification program on December 31, 2008.
-The lifetime scuba certification will remain valid and the YMCA will assist those with fulfillment of a lost certification card.
+YMCA of the USA discontinued the scuba certification program on December 31, 2008.
+The lifetime scuba certification will remain valid.
+Scuba Edicuators can assist those with fulfillment of a lost YMCA certification card.
+Visit the SE Website to get replacement YMCA Card: SE

 Since 1959, the Society has been active in issues affecting divers right to dive, marine ecology, safety, legislation, conservation and the like.